mahrts/mahrts/README.md

 Udacity Nanodegrees:

-  - MLOps
-  - Advanced Python techniques
+  - MLOps, GenAI, SQL, Advanced Python Techniques

 ---
 📫 **Looking for ML/MLOps Engineer or Data Scientist, or Research roles where I can contribute.**